Frazz by Jef Mallett for November 21, 2012

 5. Missing large

-furrykef almost 12 years ago
+furrykef about 12 years ago

 Given how strict the comics page is, I’m surprised this was considered printable.